viet34tqc/notebook/reudux-saga.md

 # Redux Saga

-Is one of the Redux Middleware
+Is one kind of the Redux Middleware

+## When to use

+Use when you need to implement side effect(like: call API) or complex logic

 ## Terms